 4 The use of "Doe" defendants is generally disfavored.
 Gillespie v.
 Civiletti, 629 F.2d 637, 642 (9th Cir.
 1980).
 However, a plaintiff should be given an opportunity through discovery to identify such defendants where the identities of those defendants are not be known prior to the filing of a complaint, "unless it is clear that discovery would not uncover the identities, or that the complaint would be dismissed on other grounds."
-Gillespie v.
-Civiletti, 629 F.2d 637, 642 (9th Cir.
-1980).
+Id.

-5 Plaintiff's complaint alleges that plaintiff used "geolocation technology to trace [John Doe's] IP address . . . to a point of origin within the State of California."
-(Compl. ¶ 6.)
+$^{^5}$ Plaintiff's complaint alleges that plaintiff used "geolocation technology to trace [John Doe's] IP address . . . to a point of origin within the State of California."
+(Compl. \P 6.)
 Plaintiff also alleges that it identified a unique file "hash" identifier associated with the particular BitTorrent swarm: "6C10F2DCFF52961B876AA592183103BAC958E989."
-(Id. ¶ 24.)
+(Id. \P 24.)

-between the "lessor ISP" and the end-user deprives the lessor ISP of the ability to identify alleged infringers like John Doe.
+plaintiff asserts that certain ISPs lease or otherwise allocate excess IP addresses to unrelated ISPs, and that the absence of a direct relationship, such as a contractual relationship, between the "lessor ISP" and the end-user deprives the lessor ISP of the ability to identify alleged infringers like John Doe through user logs.
 (Application at 2; Hansmeier Decl. ¶ 30.)
-Accordingly, plaintiff also seeks leave to serve Rule 45 subpoenas on "lessee" ISPs to the extent that Bright House Networks is a lessor ISP that cannot identify John Doe.
+Accordingly, plaintiff also seeks leave to serve Rule 45 subpoenas on "lessee" ISPs to the extent that Comcast turns out to be a lessor ISP that cannot identify John Doe from Comcast's user logs and records.
 (See Application at 2; Hansmeier Decl. ¶ 30; Proposed Order at 1-2, Dkt.
 No. 7, Doc.
-No. 7-2.)
+No. 7-3.)

-No status (pretrial scheduling) conference has been set in this case.
-(See Order Requiring Joint Status Report at 2, Dkt.
+A status (pretrial scheduling) conference is presently set for August 30, 2012, before United States District Judge Kimberly J. Mueller.
+(Order Setting Status (Pretrial Scheduling) Conference at 1, Dkt.
 No. 5.)
-It is highly unlikely that a discovery conference pursuant to Federal Rule of Civil Procedure 26(f) has taken place given plaintiff's representation that it does not presently know John Doe's actual name.
+However, it is highly unlikely that any discovery conference pursuant to Federal Rule of Civil Procedure 26(f) can take place in advance of the scheduling conference given plaintiff's representations that it does not presently know John Doe's actual name or contact information.